 The Problem With Wisdom Teeth

 Wisdom teeth have demonstrated that they can be problematic.
 The most common problem for wisdom teeth is the lack of space.
 Most patients do not have enough room for the third molars to fully erupt.
 This can lead to the tooth twisting, only partially erupting, being fully impacted, or pushing neighboring teeth out of alignment.
 Teeth that are unable to erupt fully are subject to decay.
 Food particles and bacteria can slip between the tooth and soft gum tissue causing infection.
 They are also subject to higher decay due to their distance, patients can miss spots when brushing and flossing.
 Cavities in wisdom teeth can be painful and problematic because they are difficult, if not impossible, to get access to.
 The best course of action is their removal.

 For more information on wisdom teeth, and how your wisdom teeth are developing, contact PDX Center for Dentistry.
-We can review your third molars and provide you with more information that is specified to your specific needs.
+We can review your third molars and provide you with more information that is specific to your needs.
 For questions or to schedule an appointment, contact our office at our Portland location.
-(503) 928-5903
+(503) 546-9079